Michelle-Mungai/DMS-Project/README.md

 #   Diabetes Management System

-< This project has one index.html landing page and one style.css file that styles the outlook of the html file.>
+This project has one index.html landing page and one style.css file that styles the outlook of the html file.
+The project also has an images folder that holds the background image for the webdesign.

 **REQUIREMENTS**
 ## Project Setup